Open-Encrypt/open-encrypt-web/README.md

 ## Disclaimer

-This app is currently functional, but only meant for educational use, or as a demo.
+This app is meant for educational use, or as a demo.

 The encryption methods used have not been hardened against timing attacks or other side-channel attacks.